Beginner Stock Portfolio: Start Simple

 10. Buy $5,000 of Canadian National Railway

 All the companies are leaders and hold a dominant position in their business.
-Once you reach the $50,000 mark, you have to decide if you keep the index, go all in on an index strategy or do dividend growth stocks.
-You will also have to start thinking about US exposure if all you chose are Canadian stocks.
+Once you reach the $50,000 mark, you have to decide if you keep the index, go all-in on an index strategy or do dividend growth stocks.
+You will also have to start thinking about US exposure if all you choose are Canadian stocks.
 In the example above, you start with the S&P500 through VFV.

 Below is the performance of the beginner portfolio since 2016 as a reference to see what a foundation can do.